OASIS Community Youth Group

-High school students gather on 2nd & 4th Fridays at 6:30 p.m. for a time of fellowship, fun, and faith.
-Friday programs include sharing a meal, community-building games, focused conversation about issues affecting teens, art projects, and prayer.
+High school students gather on 2nd & 4th Fridays from 6:30-9:00 p.m. for a time of fellowship, fun, and faith.
+Friday programs include sharing a meal, community-building games, focused conversation about issues affecting teens (such as race, gender, and family), art projects, and prayer.
 Overnights at the Church as well as the annual high school retreat at Barbara C. Harris Camp in New Hampshire are highlights for teens.
-For OASIS conversation often leads to action in terms of engaging a community issue like bullying or violence, organizing for youth jobs, planning a mission trip, or making a difference with their annual Christmas gift drive (CPPK).
+For OASIS, conversation often leads to action in terms of engaging a community issue like bullying or violence, organizing for youth jobs, planning a mission trip, or making a difference with their annual Christmas gift drive (CPPK).

 Acolytes are young people who assist the clergy during worship services.
 The duties of an acolyte are to ensure that the service runs smoothly.
 It is, in part, because of the acolyte that the congregation can experience the beauty of the service, hear the message in the sermon, receive the bread and the wine during Eucharist, and most importantly feel the presence of God.

 All those in 6th-12th grades are invited to serve as acolytes.
-Training is provided.
+Training is provide.

 Youth on Mission